financial aid

 All first-time loan borrowers must complete both the entrance counseling and MPN.
 Go to https://studentaid.gov and sign in to complete the requirements.
 Notifications will be sent electronically to the school within around 24 hrs.
 You will only have to complete these once during your time at ATU.

-All Freshman first-time borrowers have a 30 day delay (from the 1st day of class) on the initial loan disbursement.
+All First-time Student borrowers have a 30 day delay (from the 1st day of class) on the initial loan disbursement.

 Also, for any grade level, if the loan is for one semester you will receive half of the loan at the beginning of the semester and the remaining half at the mid-point of the semester.

-Generally, all loan eligibility is awarded during the Fall and Spring semesters.
+Generally, full loan eligibility is offered during the Fall and Spring semesters.
 In order to use loan funds to pay for summer classes, you will need to reserve money from Fall or Spring to pay for summer charges.
 If you do not accept all of your eligibility for the Fall and Spring semesters, you may have funding available.
 Please contact our office for student specific information.

 Use the Loan Simulator to get an early look at which repayment plan you may be eligible for and see estimates for how much you would pay monthly and overall.

-Yes, there are limits established for the federal loan program.
+Yes, there are limits established by the Department of Education (Dept) for the federal loan program.

-Independent (per the Department of Education) undergraduate students may borrow a maximum of $57,500.
+Independent undergraduate students may borrow a maximum of $57,500.
 Only $23,000 of this may be subsidized.

 Graduate students may borrow a maximum of $138,500 (this INCLUDES loans received as an undergraduate student).
 All graduate level loans are unsubsidized.

-For either the Tech scholarships or the Arkansas Division of Higher Education (ADHE) awards, your enrollment is reported as of the 11th class day of each term.
-This date varies with each term, so be sure to check with the Financial Aid Office to determine what this date is before you change your schedule.
+For either the Tech scholarships or the Arkansas Division of Higher Education (ADHE) awards, your enrollment is reported as of the 11th class day of each term, called the Attendance Date on the Registrar Academic Calendar.
+This date changes each term, so be sure to check with the Financial Aid Office to determine what this date is before you change your schedule.
 Any additions after the 11th class day to meet the minimum required enrollment will not be considered.

 Ask yourself the following questions.
 Have you: